BraveSword123/BraveSword123.github.io/README.md

 ### 🔢 Guess the Number Game
 A fun and simple guessing game where users try to guess a random number between 1 and 1000.
 Pastel theme inspired by Y2K design trends.
 Included a background that changes to a different gif whenever you reload the page

+### 🎵 My Favorite Music Player
+A page detailing the My Favorite Music Player project, a website I created that plays my favorite music.
+It also plays  instrumental versions of three songs from the site.

 ---